Improving HEDIS Quality Measures: Best Practices for Healthcare Administrators

 What separates one healthcare provider from another?
-In 1991, the National Committee for Quality Assurance (NCQA), a private nonprofit organization committed to improving healthcare quality, sought to answer that question with the HMO Employer Data and Information Set (HEDIS), an auditing tool designed to inform healthcare payers and consumers about providers’ performance-related benchmarks.
-In 2007, the meaning of HEDIS was changed to Healthcare Effectiveness Data and Information Set.
+In 1991, the National Committee for Quality Assurance (NCQA), a private nonprofit organization committed to improving healthcare quality, sought to answer that question with the HMO Employer Data and Information Set (HEDIS).
+It is an auditing tool designed to inform healthcare payers and consumers about providers’ performance-related benchmarks.
+In 2007, HEDIS became known as the Healthcare Effectiveness Data and Information Set.

-Today, more than 90% of health plans use HEDIS to evaluate provider care and collect performance data so that payers can make optimal choices about healthcare coverage.
-As the healthcare landscape shifts toward value-based care, HEDIS audits are invaluable for quantifying what payers want.
-For healthcare administrators, that means there are many opportunities for you to differentiate your organization from competitors.
+Today, more than 90% of health plans use HEDIS to evaluate provider care and collect performance data so that payers can make informed choices about healthcare coverage.
+As the healthcare landscape continues its shift toward value-based care, HEDIS audits are invaluable for quantifying what payers want.
+That means healthcare administrators have many opportunities to differentiate their organizations from their competitors.
+It all starts with the right talent who can ensure quality data abstraction and help you secure higher Star Ratings without the hiring headache.

 Understanding HEDIS Quality Measures